Cyber-Yin/react-simple-images-zoom/README.md

 - 🚀 Fast and easy to use
 - 🏭 Light, without external dependencies
-- 💎 Desktop mouse events support
+- 💎 Mobile gestures and desktop mouse events support
 - 🔧 Highly customizable

 ## Installation